CumulusNetworks/docs/content/cumulus-linux-518/Monitoring-and-Troubleshooting/Network-Troubleshooting/Mellanox-WJH.md

 ---
 *What Just Happened* (WJH) provides real time visibility into network problems and has two components:
 - The WJH agent enables you to stream detailed and contextual telemetry for off-switch analysis with tools such as {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-netq" text="NVIDIA NetQ" >}}.
-- The WJH service (`what-just-happened`) enables you to diagnose network problems by looking at dropped packets.
+- The WJH service enables you to diagnose network problems by looking at dropped packets.
 WJH can monitor layer 1, layer 2, layer 3, tunnel, buffer and ACL related issues.
 Cumulus Linux enables and runs the WJH service by default.

 {{%notice note%}}
 WJH runs in Docker.
 If you exhaust the Docker ten percent global limit of overall resources, then start WJH, you might see issues when using WJH.
 Make sure to free up Docker resources, then launch WJH again.